WickedSmartLabs/Sage-AI/README.md

 Planned improvements include:

-- [ ] Persistent memory storage using a database
+- Persistent memory storage using a database
-- [ ] Retrieval-augmented responses using external documents
+- Retrieval-augmented responses using external documents
-- [ ] Tool integrations (calculations, data queries)
+- Tool integrations (calculations, data queries)
-- [ ] Multi-user conversation support
+- Multi-user conversation support
-- [ ] Observability and logging
+- Observability and logging
-- [ ] Deployment-ready containerization
+- Deployment-ready containerization

 ---

 ## Purpose of the Project

 Sage-AI is intended as a systems engineering project exploring how conversational AI assistants can be structured internally.

-The goal is to build and iterate on the architecture behind AI assistants rather than focusing solely on model responses.
+The project focuses on building the underlying architecture of AI assistants — separating conversation handling, reasoning logic, and knowledge storage — rather than focusing solely on model responses.

-The project emphasizes modular design, clear system boundaries, and experimentation with conversational learning systems.
+This approach emphasizes modular design, clear system boundaries, and experimentation with conversational learning systems.